 Food – they are thirsting for home-cooked meals so I had her favorite snacks squirreled away and a few meals prepared and frozen to take back to school.
 (Not freshman year because she did not have a freezer large enough to hold all the goodies).

 Last but not least, laundry.
 Let’s face it is a luxury to only have to walk into the laundry room at home instead of having to drag it to a laundry room and wait for it to finish at school.
 But I was pleasantly surprised when my daughter came home with very little to wash!
 She said she actually doesn’t mind doing it at school, in fact, she said even though she has to go into the laundry room, she gets it done quicker because she can do all the loads at one time.
 At the University of Miami, there is no fee to do the laundry, gone are the days of going to the grocery store and coming back with a roll of quarters to wash your clothes.

 Thanksgiving traditions remained Thanksgiving traditions – watching the Macy’s day parade, making dessert, setting the table together, watching football and being with the family all day was even more special when my daughter came home that first year.
 Some years there is a home UM game and the kids may want to return early for it.
+This year, 2019, the game is at Duke on Saturday, Nov.
+30th, so you may just want to all watch together right from your family room.
 Most kids arrive home sometime during the weekend before Thanksgiving, so having her return to school one year on Friday wasn’t a big deal breaker.
 Plus, they will be home again just 3 weeks later for winter break.

 Finally, as much as you want to savor every last minute of this short break; send them back during the weekend with some wiggle room for arrival because if they are flying back to Miami or Ft.
 Lauderdale the airports can be hectic, and sometimes there are flight delays, plus there is always more traffic on the surrounding roads leading into the airport.